ihsotas0/Interfaced/worldbuilding/pickerism.md

 $$ 1.560\times10^{30} = 10^{10} \times 10^{24} \times \frac{1.560 \times
 10^7}{10^{11}} $$

-sentient beings in the universe.
+sentient beings in the Universe.

 Assuming that 0.05% of sentient beings die each year (around Earth's death rate), completely ignoring the rate of change for now, there are $7.8 \times